isaacnmm/pestpolicy-hugo2XX/content/posts/house-spiders/index.md

 layout: post
 ---

-House Spiders (Parasteatoda tepidariorum) popular as the American house spider or common house spider are classified under the [Parasteatoda genus](https://edis.ifas. ufl. edu/pdf/IN/IN39400. pdf). - House spiders mainly live in cosmopolitan areas and are described as synanthropic meaning they live near and in human dwellings.
+House Spiders (Parasteatoda tepidariorum) popular as the American house spider or common house spider are classified under the [Parasteatoda genus](https://edis.ifas.ufl.edu/pdf/IN/IN39400.pdf).- House spiders mainly live in cosmopolitan areas and are described as synanthropic meaning they live near and in human dwellings.
 House spiders are largely found indoors (in the house).

 Also, a spider and its webs will prove to be a nuisance in the house - which makes homeowners classify it as a challenging pest. - You mainly find house spiders in Canada and the United States but they are also in other areas worldwide.
 In this article, I will outline the facts, physical appearance, and behaviors of the house spiders.
 Let's dig in!